Ivan12273/augmented-art/README.md

 • More paints could be added to the application to increase the information available.

 ## Download the demo
-You can download the demo cliking [here](https://drive.google.com/file/d/1-CGjKvBhqWzglTTI2ZHqnVuAv0tLanPF/view?usp=sharing)
+You can download the demo clicking [here](https://drive.google.com/file/d/1-CGjKvBhqWzglTTI2ZHqnVuAv0tLanPF/view?usp=sharing)

 ## Videos used in the project
 All the videos used in this project are not mine.
 These are the original authors: